kylerbrown/bark/specification.md

     units: V
     unit_scale: 0.025

 The first three attributes are required for sampled data.
+All others are optional.

+#### Units

-Any others are optional.
-The `units` attribute must be an SI unit, or a null value if the units are unknown.
+The `units` attribute must, with two exceptions, be an SI unit abbreviation.
+Inference of its meaning is case sensitive (e.g., `s` means seconds, but `S` means Siemens).

+The first exception is the value `samples`, which is dimensionless in SI notation.
-The null value in YAML is `null`, in Python, use `None`.
+The second exception is a null value, to be used if the units are unknown.
+The null value in YAML is `null`; in Python, use `None`.

 #### Event data

-Event data are stored in CSV files.
-Simple event data should be stored in a single column CSV, with each element in the array indicating the time of the event **relative to the start of the dataset**.
+Event data are stored in CSV files with a header line.
+Simple event data should be stored in a single-column CSV, with each element in the array indicating the time of the event **relative to the start of the dataset**.
 The first line of the file must contain `start,`, indicating that the column contains the times of the event data.
-Event datasets can be distinguished from sampled datasets because the file is a plaintext CSV, and the `units` attribute a unit of time: either `s` or `samples`.
-Conversely, sampled data should not have units of time, but may have other physical units, such as`V` or `A`.
+Event datasets may be distinguished from sampled datasets in several ways, but the only method the Bark standard guarantees relies on the `units` attribute.
+Event datasets must have `units` of time - either `s` (for seconds) or `samples`.
+Sampled datasets must not have these units.

 Complex event data must be stored as arrays with multiple columns.
-Only one field is required, `start`, which indicates the time of the event and can be any numerical type.
+Only one field or column is required: `start`, which indicates the times of the events;
+these values may be either integers or floating-point numbers.

-Intervals are a special class of event data, and are defined by a `start` and a `stop` time.
-In earlier versions of the specification, intervals were considered a separate data type, with two additional required fields, `name` (a string) and `stop` (a time with the same units as `start`).
+Intervals are a special class of event data, and are described by `start` and `stop` columns.
+They are not treated differently by Bark.

 #### Dataset attributes

-All datasets must have the following attributes.
+All datasets must have the following attributes:

-- **filetype:** a string specifying the format of the data.
-The currently accepted formats are `csv` and `rawbinary`, though others may be added in the future.
+- **`filetype`:** A string specifying the format of the data.
+The currently accepted formats are "csv" and "rawbinary", though others may be added in the future.
-- **units:** A string giving the units of the channel data, which should be in SI notation.
-May be an empty string for sampled data if the units are not known.
+- **`units`:** A string giving the units of the data, which, if present, should be either an SI unit abbreviation, "samples", or "null" (in Python, `None`).
+  Alternatively, it may be an empty string, indicating sampled data for which the units are unknown.
 Event data must have units of "samples" (for a discrete timebase) or "s" (for a continuous timebase); sampled data must not use these units.
 For complex event data, this attribute must be an array, with each element of the array indicating the units of the associated field in the data.

-The following attribute is only required for datasets with a discrete timebase:
+The following attribute is only required for all sampled datasets, and for event datasets with `units` of "samples":

-- **sampling\_rate:** A nonzero number indicating the sampling rate of the data, in samples per second (Hz).
+- **`sampling_rate`:** A nonzero positive number indicating the sampling rate of the data, in samples per second (Hz).
+May be either an integer or a floating-point value.
-  May be any numerical datatype.

-The following attributes are optional:
+The following attributes are defined by the spec, but are optional:

-- **unit\_scale**: A multiplier to scale the raw data to match the **units**.
+- **`unit_scale`:** A multiplier to scale the raw data to match the **units**.
   Useful when raw integer data must be converted to a floating point number to match the correct units.
-  If **units** is an array, **unit\_scale** must be an array of the same shape.
+If `units` is an array, `unit_scale` must be an array of the same shape.
-- **offset:** Indicates the start time of the dataset relative to the start of the entry, defined by the timebase of the dataset.
+- **`offset`:** Indicates the start time of the dataset relative to the timestamp of the entry, defined by the timebase of the dataset.
 For discrete timebases, the units must be in samples; for continuous timebases, the units must be the same as the units of the dataset.
 If this attribute is missing, the offset shall be assumed to be zero.
-- **uuid:** A universally unique ID for the dataset (see [RFC 4122](http://tools.ietf.org/html/rfc4122.html)).
-Multiple datasets in different entries of the same file may have the same uuid, indicating that they were obtained from the same source and experimental conditions.
+- **`uuid`:** A universally unique ID for the dataset (see [RFC 4122](http://tools.ietf.org/html/rfc4122.html)).
+Multiple datasets in different entries of the same file may have the same `uuid`, indicating that they were obtained from the same source and experimental conditions.
 Must be stored as a string.

+All other attributes are optional, and may be specified by the user.